Announcing...

 What is Pediatric Occupational Therapy?

 Pediatric occupational therapy helps children develop the skills needed for daily activities and participation in school, home, and community life.
-Unlike adult occupational therapy that often focuses on returning to work, pediatric OT centers on a child's primary "occupations" - playing, learning, self-care, and social participation.
+Pediatric OT centers on a child's primary "occupations" - playing, learning, self-care, and social participation.

 Common Reasons Children May Need OT

-Sensory Processing Difficulties Some children have trouble processing sensory information from their environment.
-They might be oversensitive to textures, sounds, or movement, or they may seek out intense sensory experiences.
+Some children have trouble processing sensory information from their environment.
+They might be avoidant of certain textures, sounds, or movement, or they may seek out intense sensory experiences.
 This can affect their ability to focus, learn, and participate in daily activities.

-Physical Conditions Birth injuries, cerebral palsy, muscular dystrophy, or other physical conditions may impact a child's ability to use their hands effectively, maintain good posture, or perform self-care tasks independently.
+Birth complications, cerebral palsy, muscular dystrophy, or other physical conditions may impact a child's ability to use their hands effectively, maintain good posture, or perform self-care tasks independently.

 Key Benefits of Pediatric OT

-Improved Academic Performance By addressing underlying skills like handwriting, visual processing, attention, and organizational abilities, OT can significantly impact a child's school success.
+By addressing underlying skills like fine motor, visual processing, attention, and organizational abilities, OT can significantly impact a child's school success.

-Better Social Participation Children learn to regulate their emotions, read social cues, and develop the motor skills needed for playground activities and peer interactions.
+Children learn to regulate their emotions, learn to understand social contexts, and develop the motor skills needed for playground activities and peer interactions.

-Sensory Regulation Through targeted interventions, children learn to better process and respond to sensory information, leading to improved focus, behavior, and comfort in various environments.
+Through targeted interventions, children learn to process and respond to sensory information, leading to improved focus, behavior, and comfort in various environments.

 What to Expect During Pediatric OT

-Initial Evaluation The therapist conducts a comprehensive assessment of the child's strengths and challenges across multiple areas including fine motor skills, gross motor coordination, sensory processing, visual-motor integration, and daily living skills.
-This typically takes 1-2 sessions and may include standardized tests, observations, and parent interviews.
+The therapist conducts a comprehensive assessment of the child's strengths and challenges across multiple areas including fine motor skills, gross motor coordination, sensory processing, visual-motor integration, and daily living skills.
+This typically takes 1-2 sessions and may include standardized tests, observations, and parent-client interviews.

-Goal Setting Together with families, the therapist establishes specific, measurable goals that address the child's most pressing needs and the family's priorities.
-Goals might focus on handwriting legibility, independent dressing, improved attention span, or better playground participation.
+Together with families, the therapist establishes specific, measurable goals that address the child's most pressing needs and the family's priorities.
+Goals might focus on daily routines, executive functioning, emotional regulation, and/or school and community participation.

-Treatment Sessions Sessions are typically 30-60 minutes and occur weekly or bi-weekly, depending on the child's needs.
-The therapy environment is designed to be engaging and fun, often resembling a playground more than a medical setting.
-Activities might include obstacle courses, arts and crafts, cooking projects, or games that target specific skills.
+Sessions are typically 30-60 minutes and occur weekly or bi-weekly, depending on the child's needs.
+The therapy environment is designed to be engaging and fun, with sensory tools to support regulation throughout the session.
+Activities might include obstacle courses, structured table top activities, or games that target specific skills.

 Duration of Therapy